 * We visited more colleges.
 We took tours.
 We sat in on informational sessions with admissions representatives and current college students.

-* She wrote her college essay, and had it proofread by her English teacher and Guidance counselor approximately 5 times each!
+* She wrote her college essay, and had it proofread by her English teacher and Guidance counselor approximately five times each!

-* We looked up dates that she had to apply by in order to qualify for merit aid, because some colleges have a separate date for this.
+* We looked up dates that she had to apply by to qualify for merit aid because some colleges have a separate date for this.